banyansecurity/installer/cloudformation/netagent2/README.md

 ### Step 3 - Enter the Parameters required and deploy AccessTier

+Create an Access Tier in the Command Center (console UI or API).
-Provide a `Stack name` (which will also be the access tier name), and specify the `VPC` into which the AccessTier should be deployed as well other relevant details.
+In this template, use the access tier name as the `Stack name`, and specify the `VPC` into which the AccessTier should be deployed as well other relevant details.

 Click Start to deploy the AccessTier.